-Knowing how to make a roux will take your cooking skills to a whole new level.
-This is the base for making the best gravies, soups, sauces, and even macaroni and cheese.
+Knowing how to make a roux is one of our many cooking tips that will take your cooking skills to a whole new level.
+This is one of cooking’s basic sauces that you use for making soups, sauces, and even macaroni and cheese.

-The best part of all, you can make this important ingredient in just minutes.
+The best part of all, you can make this important ingredient in just a few minutes.
 It’s one of the best returns on your cooking time that you will ever get!

-Roux is a basic thickening sauce that is made up of one part fat and one part flour.
+Roux is a basic thickening sauce made up equal amounts of fat and flour.
 It is so important in cooking that it is used in three of the mother sauces of classical French cuisine.
+This includes a bechamel sauce.
+(Béchamel is the French word for white sauce.)

 The longer you cook this combination of fat and butter, the darker and more intense of a flavor you will get.
-For gravies and stews, you may want a darker and nuttier flavor.
+For gravies and stews, you may want a darker, nutty flavor.

-For lighter sauces like mac and cheese or white chicken chili, a lighter and creamer flavor might be best.
+For lighter sauces like this mac and cheese recipe or this white chicken chili, a lighter and creamer flavor might be best.

 For making a roux you need a fat and some flour.
 Both will add their own unique flavor depending on what you use and now long you cook it.